 “A hundred years from now, it will not matter what my bank account was, the sort of house I lived in, or the kind of car I drove… What will matter is that the world may be different because I was important in the life of a child.”

-Give or take a few changed words, therein lies the reason I first went into the ministry of the Christian Church, to undertake youth ministry, Christian education, urban ministry and then into a late career as a school teacher.
+Give or take a few changed words, therein lies the reason I first went into the ministry of the Christian Church, undertaking youth ministry, Christian education, urban ministry and then into a late career as a schoolteacher.
 My professional involvement with both has, with today, come to an end.
 I count myself fortunate in having been what I have been; having done what I have done and for being with those with whom I have done it.

-Finally, in the words of the only non-English language I have ever publically spoken (Welsh):
+In the words of the only non-English language I have ever spoken publicly (Welsh):